TrystanLea/blog/pages/en/transport_notes.md

 **Comparisons**

 If you have used Loco2 to book European or UK train tickets you will likely have noticed the carbon saving calculation that compares train travel to air travel.
 Their calculation is based on the Eurostar emissions factor of 15.02gCO2/p.km [T4], I can replicate this result with either an old grid carbon intensity of ~500gCO2/kWh or a train load factor of ~57% at 2018 emissions levels and a train economy of 0.03 kWh/p.km.

-**Comparison with buses**

-The average train passenger energy consumption of 0.150 kWh/p.km is 64% less than the average for buses above.
-A rough calculation based on the diesel train economy above suggests that electrification may make up two thirds of the difference.
-60% of all rail journeys are by electric traction [T3].
-Trains also have a higher load factor at 32.4% vs 11-21% for buses.

-Its not clear if the train load factor is for seated capacity only or seated + standing, if we assume it is seated capacity and model electrification and a load factor of 30% for both modes the per passenger energy consumption, electric buses would achieve 0.108 kWh/p.km and electric trains 0.100 kWh/p.km.
-A nissan leaf electric car at 30% occupancy achieves 0.106 kWh/p.km.
-I find these results much closer to each other than I would have thought, what have I missed?
-A more thorough physics first principles approach might be interesting of the form taken by David MacKay here [T8].

 **References**